 The paper contains really clear markers that the question continues on the following page.
 In the 2019 example, the paper ends on page 13.
 And you are told that this is the end of the paper.
 The prescribed text ‘Waste Land’ is the final text, and the final question listed in the paper.
-This is the end of the Paper one question paper.
+This is the end of the Paper One question paper.
 You have the stimulus booklet following this in a separate booklet, and this means that you can look at the question paper and the stimulus paper side by side.
-This is the stimulus booklet for the 2019 HSC examination for English Advanced Paper one Text and Human Experiences.
+This is the stimulus booklet for the 2019 HSC examination for English Advanced Paper One Text and Human Experiences.
 The first page tells you what the texts are and their page numbers.
 In 2019, students in Advanced needed to respond to a poem found on page two, prose fiction extract found on pages three and four, a prose fiction extract found on page five, and a feature article found on pages six and seven.

 Let's move to page two.
 This is the poem that the students needed to respond to.
 This is the prose fiction extract found on page three.
 Notice at the bottom of this text, there are some little definitions provided to help students with some unusual terminology.
 Let's move on to text three.
 This is a shorter text.
 And once again, there are some definitions found here to help students.
 Then we have text four which is a feature article.
 That is the end of the stimulus booklet.
 And once again, there are a few definitions to help students with some unusual terminology.
 It's really important that when you are reading the stimulus booklet, that you read all of the text on the page.
 That includes the name of the author and the name of the original text.
 Sometimes, this information can give you little extra clues about the text itself.

-Now that you have explored the 2019 HSC examination for Paper one Advanced, take a moment and complete activity one in the resource booklet.
+Now that you have explored the 2019 HSC examination for Paper One Advanced, take a moment and complete activity one in the resource booklet.

 Now we would like you to spend some time exploring the question and answer booklet.
-The one provided is for Advanced Paper one and the link is provided within activity two.
+The one provided is for Advanced Paper One and the link is provided within activity two.
 As you read this paper, please take particular note of the information in the blue boxes.

 How did you go with activity two?
 Don't forget to pause the presentation and complete the reflection activity within activity three.
 This allows you to reflect on and identify how this session has enhanced your understanding of the structure of the paper.